-A student may be referred to one or more intervention programs throughout the academic school year because he/she is at-risk for retention.
+A student may be referred to one or more intervention programs throughout the academic school year because he/she is at-risk for retention or struggling in a specific academic area.

-After School Tutoring - Students are referred to attend after school tutoring by their teacher, parent, or Student Study Team to receive remedial help in core subjects, re-teach/review standards, low test scores, low scores on general assignments, not completing assignments or make-up schoolwork, and a study skills session.
+After-School Tutoring - Students are referred to attend after-school tutoring by their teacher, parent, or Student Study Team to receive remedial help in core subjects, re-teach/review standards, low test scores, low scores on general assignments, not completing assignments or make-up schoolwork, and a study skills session.